aaronbloomfield/pdr/labs/lab10/index.md

 In-lab
 ---------------

-Make sure your pre-lab code can read in any printable ASCII character, including spaces, but not newlines or tabs.
+Make sure your pre-lab code can read in any printable ASCII character, including spaces (which are encoded differently!), but not newlines or tabs.
 If you look at the ASCII table in the Huffman coding lecture notes, you want to be able to handle all of the characters in the red box.
 Keep in mind that text files will always have a newline character (`\n`) at the end of each line.
 Some text files might also have the carriage return character (`\r`) at the end of each line as well.
 This is from the difference in text file formats between Windows and Unix.

 Your program should output to the standard output (i.e. `cout`) the *exact* file format described above, and nothing else.